GianfrancoCorrea/GPT-Vision-DALLE3-Chat/README.md

      pip install -r requirements.txt
      ```

-4. Open your `.env` file.
-Replace the `###` in your `.env` file with your OpenAI Key and save the file.
+4. Export Your OpenAI API Key to your local env. using
      ``` bash
-     OPENAI_API_KEY=sk-###
+     export OPENAI_API_KEY=XXXX
      ```

-5. Let's try deploying it locally.
+6. Let's try deploying it locally.
 Make sure you're in the python environment where you installed Chainlit and OpenAI.
 Run the app using Chainlit.
 This may take a minute to run.
      ``` bash
      chainlit run app.py -w
      ```